egor-baranov/Neko/README.md

 * Dynamical typing
 * Native work with threads and requests
 * Built-in long arithmetic
-* Сonvenient and easy to understand syntax
+* Convenient and easy to understand syntax

 ## JetBrains Space workspace